 Carbon Fiber Fins For Freediving – The Basics

-There are several carbon fiber fins for freediving on the market.
-There are dozens of different manufacturers and each of them have a variety of styles and options.
-This post will be going over some of the basic differences between different types of carbon fiber fins, and what you are looking for in a pair of carbon fiber fins.
+There are several different kinds carbon fiber fins for freediving on the market with dozens of different manufacturers, and each of them have a variety of styles, foot pockets, and color options.
+This post will be going over some of the basic differences between different types of carbon fiber fins, and what you should be looking for in a pair of carbons.

 Progressive and Reactive Fins

 Carbon fiber fins for freediving fall into two broad categories.
 There are progressive carbon fiber fins and reactive carbon fiber fins.
-Both have their benefits and negative elements.
-Ultimately, both have their place in different types of diving.
+Both have pros and cons, and have found their place in different types of diving.

 Reactive Carbon Fiber Fins

-Reactive carbon fiber fins are better for spearfishing.
+Reactive carbon fiber fins are very useful for spearfishing.
 These fins have an immediate reaction to the force of your feet kicking in the water.
-That makes these fin useful for pulling fish up off the bottom or out of ledges and caves.
-There are just too many examples in spearfishing where you need to move immediately and quickly through the water.
-Some of those examples can be moving through surf on a shore dive.
-Sometimes that means trying to close the distance on a fish on a long shot.
+That makes these fins useful for pulling fish up off the bottom or out of ledges and caves.
+There are too many examples in spearfishing where you need to move immediately through the water, generating lots of power in a particular direction quickly.
+Sometimes that means trying to close the distance on a fish for a long shot, fighting a fish off a wreck, or shorediving through the surf.
 With that being said, reactive fins are a little less efficient over long, steady swims compared to progressive fins.

 Progressive Carbon Fiber Fins